Ericsson/codechecker/docs/usage.md

 -----------------------
 Filename | Report count
 -----------------------
-lib.h    |            3
+lib.h    |            1
 lib.c    |            2
 -----------------------
 ```

-These results are printed without deduplication and uniqueing.
+These results are printed by doing deduplication and without uniqueing.
 As you can see the *dereference of undefined pointer value* error in the
-`lib.h` is printed 3 times, because the header is included from
+`lib.h` is printed only once, even if the header is included from
 `a.c, b.c, lib.c`.
-All three findings have the same Report Identifier value.
-The two division by zero errors from `a.c` and `b.c` are printed also separately.

 In deduplication mode and without uniqueing (in the Web UI) the reports
 in lib.h would be shown only once, as all three findings are identical.
 So in